merely-useful/py-rse/index.md

     then something has gone wrong,
     so we `assert False` (which always fails).

-2. If `func` raises the error it's supposed to then we go into the first `except` branch *without* triggering the `assert` immediately below the function call.
+2. If `func` raises the error it's supposed to, then we go into the first `except` branch *without* triggering the `assert` immediately below the function call.
     The code in this `except` branch could check that